924 Westwood Blvd, Suite 420, Room B

 BIOGRAPHY

-I am Associate Professor in Residence in the Department of Radiological Sciences, Bioinformatics, and Bioengineering and a member of the Medical & Imaging Informatics group.
+I am a Professor-in-Residence in the Department of Radiological Sciences, Bioinformatics, and Bioengineering and a member of the Medical & Imaging Informatics group.
 I am also affiliated with the Institute of Quantitative and Computational Biosciences (QCB), UCLA Medical Informatics Home Area, and Jonsson Comprehensive Cancer Center.
-I actively collaborate with faculty members in the Center for Domain-Specific Computing, Clinical & Translational Science Institute, and UCLA-PKU Joint Research Institute.
-I currently serve as Chair of the AMIA Biomedical Imaging Informatics Working Group, a section co-editor for the IMIA Yearbook of Medical Informatics and a deputy editor for Radiology: Artificial Intelligence.
+I am a deputy editor for Radiology: Artificial Intelligence.

-In the current data-rich healthcare environment, our capacity to collect vast amounts of longitudinal observational data needs to be matched with a comparable ability to continuously learn from the data and enable individually tailored medicine.
-My research focuses on the systematic integration of information across different data sources to improve the performance and robustness of clinical prediction models.
-I direct the Integrated Diagnostics Shared Resource, which is an interdepartmental resource that prospectively collects clinical, imaging, and molecular data to improve the detection and characterization of early-stage cancer.
-I also lead a team of postdoctoral fellows and graduate students who are developing computational tools that harness clinical, imaging, and molecular data to aid physicians with formulating timely, accurate, and personalized management strategies for individual patients.
+In the current data-rich healthcare environment, our capacity to collect vast amounts of longitudinal observational data must be matched with a comparable ability to learn from the data and enable individually tailored medicine.
+My research focuses on systematically integrating information across different data sources to improve the performance and robustness of clinical prediction models.
+I direct the Integrated Diagnostics Shared Resource, an interdepartmental resource that prospectively collects clinical, imaging, and molecular data to improve the detection and characterization of early-stage cancer.
+I also lead a team of postdoctoral fellows and graduate students who are developing computational tools that harness clinical, imaging, and molecular data to aid physicians in formulating timely, accurate, and personalized management strategies for individual patients.
 We adapt and validate novel artificial intelligence/machine learning algorithms, translating them into applications that enable precision medicine.
 My team works on problems related to data wrangling, knowledge representation, machine learning, and interpretation.
-We utilize a wide spectrum of approaches from statistical approaches to machine and reinforcement learning, depending on the problem at hand.
+We utilize a wide spectrum of approaches, from statistical approaches to machine and reinforcement learning, depending on the problem.
 I work closely with a team of software developers and analysts who harden and translate research products into real-world applications that improve the practice of radiology.

 RESEARCH INTERESTS